-- Adjoining agencies and stakeholders cannot communicate with another in real-time. - First came to the forefront after 9/11, although it was identified as a problem a decade or more earlier. - Problem stems from the fact the different agencies use different frequency bands and are licensed separately. - Territorial boundaries limited local government agencies, federal agencies, and non-governmental agencies from having joint radio/communications facilities.
+- Adjoining agencies and stakeholders cannot communicate with another in real-time. - First came to the forefront after 9/11, although it was identified as a problem a decade or more earlier. - Major Problem different agencies use different frequency bands and are licensed separately. - Territorial boundaries limited local government agencies, federal agencies, and nongovernmental agencies from having joint radio/communications facilities.